mircealungu/mircea/directions/tools-for-evolution.md

 A software system either evolves or becomes progressively irellevant (M. Lehman)

-In order to invent the future of tools and techniques that will help support software evolution I am interested in two directions:
+The best way to predict the future is to invent it.
+(Peter Drucker)

-- empirically studying existing developer practices
+In order to predict the future of software evolution tools we aim to invent and evaluate new tool prototypes that improve developer work.

-- based on the empirical understanding of developer behavior, invent and evaluate new tool prototypes that improve developer lives
+***This page is still a stub***